quisquous/cactbot/docs/TimelineGuide.md

 ### Trigger Filenames

-The general goal of filenames is to be consistent with what the community calls these raids.
+The general goal of filenames is to be consistent with what the community calls these fights.
 Trials get called by the name of the boss, raids get abbreviated and numbered, dungeons are called by their zone.